-Kent was a solid player in the early years, but didn't become a star until he came to the San Francisco Giants when he was nearly 30 years old.
+Kent was a solid player in the early years, but didn't become a star until he came to the San Francisco Giants when he was nearly 30 years old in 1997.
 His power went up, but he was not usually in the top 10 in the league in home runs.
 Instead, he was usually one of the leaders in doubles.

 He continued to hit well at an advanced age.
 In 2005, he was by far the biggest offensive force on the Los Angeles Dodgers, with 36 doubles, 29 home runs, and 105 RBI.
 Although he has missed 30 games due to injuries in 2006, he was still close to the team lead in home runs.
 On January 21, 2009 Kent announced his retirement after 17 seasons.

 In his first appearance on the Hall of Fame ballot in 2014, he received 87 votes, or 15.2%.
 This was considered quite low given his resumé, but the ballot was crowded with excellent players, including three other first-timers who gained election that year, Greg Maddux, Tom Glavine and Frank Thomas.